pycheng/leetcode/README.md

 20180426 412_fizzbuzz.c - watch the char** malloc
 20180426 823_binary_tree_with_factors.c**  continue to fix timeout limit,   double to fix overflow problem  #Dynamic Programing
 20180430 70_clibing_stairs.c dynamic programming in 10 mins, recursive in 5 mins
+20180430 822_card_flipping.c kind of brain storm... when you get the hint solve it in O(n)